 Athlete's foot is a contagious fungal infection.
 It's caused by a certain kind of fungus (Trichophyton fungus) that loves warm, moist conditions (like the environment in your boots or shoes).
 Athlete's foot is an infection also called tinea pedis, caused when various types of fungi invade the skin.
 It usually occurs between the toes but can also occur on the bottom and sides of the feet and is highly contagious.
 It can spread to other parts of the body, can cause jock itch, and can affect your toenails.
 Athlete's foot symptoms, especially when persistent and left untreated, can be painful and unsightly, and can make walking difficult.

-FungeX Athlete's Foot Socks is the “ultimate” way to get rid of Athlete’s Foot with just a single and hygienic treatment.
-FungeX Athlete's Foot Socks stops the itching, irritation and unpleasant smell.
+FungeX Socks is the “ultimate” way to soothe red, sensitive and irritated skin between the toes and feet.
+FungeX Socks is a single and hygienic application.
+FungeX Socks reduces irritation and unpleasant smell.

 - Easy and fast for the entire foot